ruandersMSFT/Compliance/compliance/regulatory/offering-ENS-Spain.md

 The framework applies to all public organizations and government agencies in Spain that purchase cloud services, as well as to providers of information and communications technologies (ICT).
 It guides these agencies and companies in implementing effective controls for security in the cloud and on premises, in compliance with Spanish and EU security and privacy standards.

 The framework establishes core policies and mandatory requirements that both government agencies and their service providers must meet.
-It defines a set of specific security controls — (many of which align directly with ISO/IEC 27001) — relating to availability, authenticity, integrity, confidentiality, and traceability.
-The sensitivity of the information — low, intermediate, or high — determines the security measures that must be applied to protect it.
+It defines a set of specific security controls, many of which align directly with ISO/IEC 27001, relating to availability, authenticity, integrity, confidentiality, and traceability.
+The sensitivity of the information, low, intermediate, or high, determines the security measures that must be applied to protect it.

 Each government agency is required to adopt a risk-management approach to security, whereby they identify and assess risks, and then apply security controls appropriate to those risks.
 Service providers, too, must comply with the stringent framework requirements to help ensure that their procedures, technical capacities, and operations are secure and enable agencies to comply with the regulations.